alexbui7/MyMail/README.md

 # MyMail

-This is a Web app that handles personal emails
+This is a Web app that handles personal emails.

 Front End: Boostrap, ReAct
 Back End: Django, SQLite